 But for most ATV riding applications, it is generally not an alternative we recommend.
 For fixing flats and leaks, there are much better alternatives.

-You may need to make some modifications, such as putting silicone around the valve stem.
+To transition from a tubeless tire to installing a tube, you might need to make some modifications, such as putting silicone around the valve stem.

 If you have ever watched a tire being installed to a rim, you may have heard the distinct popping sound when the tire seats to the rim.